 National Museum of Scotland: I questioned whether or not to add this one because it’s kind of a no brainer when you come to visit Edinburgh however it is one of my favourite places in Edinburgh and it’s free so what’s not to love.
 The main gallery is so huge, open and light, it makes me feel really calm (unless there are screaming children around), there’s lots of fun to be had with the technology games and the animals are always cool to look at.
 There are featured, ticketed exhibits on and sometimes they can be really cool.
 I recently went to the Rip It Up exhibition which is about the history of Scottish pop music.

+There’s a couple of extra suggestions on the map above!
 Keep checking back for updates when I find new favourite places!
+And if you have any recommendations, please send them my way!